MARCH 2026 · 10 MIN READ

 • Ongoing annual costs: annual reassessment, quarterly scans, and annual penetration testing

 The cost of non-compliance is higher.
-Card brands can impose fines of $5,000 to $100,000 per month for non-compliance, and a payment card data breach triggers forensic investigation costs, card reissuance costs, and potential loss of the ability to process card payments entirely.
+The card brands do not publish an official fine schedule, but acquiring banks pass on monthly non-compliance fines that escalate the longer the gap persists, and a payment card data breach triggers forensic investigation costs, card reissuance costs, and potential loss of the ability to process card payments entirely.
 For context on breach costs in the region, see our data breach cost analysis.

 How PCI DSS and BNR requirements overlap